jonlld/user-api/README.md

 `npm run startDev`

-This can be tested with tools such as Postman.
+The API can be tested with tools such as Postman.
 Your local DB may be accessed via the command line or through visual tools such as PGAdmin.

 ### Automated Tests (Development Only)

-Run the following command to execute automated Mocha/Chai testing suite:
+The API includes a full set of automated tests, built with the Mocha framework and Chai assertion library.
+Please run the following command to execute and check results in terminal:

 `npm test`

-_Note: Tests reset data in the users table; use for development purposes only._

 ## Project Documentation